The Details

 Design Approval

+I expand on the content you provide and build out the site structure.
 Review the initial draft and see if you'd like to change any details or images.
-We move to the next step only when you are satisfied.

 Development

-I begin coding the website and set up the domain name (if needed), hosting, contact form notification emails etc. You will receive a demo link to view the final version before the website goes live.
+I hand-code the website and set up the domain name (if needed), hosting, email alerts for contact form submissions etc. You can review a demo link before the site goes live.

 Never worry about your website again